lumenikoly/docker-test/README.md

-# docker-test
+# quote-app
-This is a simple project to learn Docker
+This is a simple project to learn multi-module project with Spring Boot

-Укажите конфигурацию для Spring Boot в файле "application.properties".
-По умолчанию файл содержит: server.port=7776

-Пример:

-1) docker image build -t test-img .
-2) docker container run -d -p 8080:7776 test-img

-Для проверки выполните команду "curl localhost:8080"
+To get a quote: 'curl localhost:8080'